hashicorp/terraform-getting-started-gcp-cloud-shell/tutorial/cloudshell_tutorial.md

 Format your configuration.
 Terraform will print out the names of the files it modified, if any.
-In this case, your configuration file was already formatted correctly, so Terraform won't return any file names.
+In this case, your configuration file was already formatted correctly, so Terraform will not return any file names.

 ```bash
 terraform fmt